Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Cool cakes for 5 to 10 minutes and then transfer them to a cooling rack to cool the rest of the way.

 • Prepare the frosting by beating the butter and two cups of powdered sugar together until well combined.
 Add in the lemon extract and a pinch of salt.
-Continue beating, adding the remaining powdered sugar and a couple of tablespoons of milk at a time until the frosting is fluffy and creamy.
+Continue beating, adding the remaining powdered sugar and a tablespoon of milk at a time until the frosting is fluffy and creamy.

 • Assemble the cake by spreading a layer of frosting on the first layer, stacking the second layer on top, and then frosting the top and around the sides of the cake.
 Decorate as desired.